Cottage | 3 bedrooms | sleeps 5

-Byres is a charming, renovated barn ideal for a break for two, or a family holiday for those with slightly older children.
+Byres is a charming, renovated barn ideal for a break for either two people or for a family holiday for those with slightly older children.
 Offering the best of both worlds - Byres enjoys a peaceful setting on the owner's small holding, and good access to Brecon and the heart of the National Park.
 Inside, this quirky property has a double bedroom and bathroom downstairs with two open-plan 'bunk' rooms upstairs, accessed via a very steep set of ladder stairs - exciting for slightly older children but perhaps not ideal for very young families.
-The setting for Byres is a delight and a children's paradise, with plenty of space for play and exploration.
-There are walks from the door over the surrounding hills and the Epynt and a wood-burning stove to greet you on your return.
-A delightful little base for an outdoors break.
+The setting for Byres is a delight and a children's paradise, with plenty of space for play and exploration, a swing out side in the garden from the great oak tree and mown graasy tracks through the meadows and down to the stream below.
+There are walks further afield from the door over the surrounding hills and the Epynt and then come back to a great wood-burning stove to welcome you on your return.
+This is a delightful base for any sort of holiday or weekend break.

 Self catering accommodation

 Sleep 5, 1 Ground Floor Double, 1 Twin and 1 Single